 6. Log in to the Connect Portal.
 If this is your first time logging in, click Register to open sirona-connect.com in a new browser window.
 After you register, you’ll receive an email from Sirona with a link you need to click to verify your account.
 Once your account is all set up, return to CEREC Connect to log in with your username and password and click OK.
 As soon as you log in, your order should start uploading in the background.

 7. Add additional information.
 On the next page, you’ll be asked to select the gender of the patient and add any notes.
 Don’t rely on this section to tell us important information about the case—you’ll add your actual instructions on ClearComm.
 If you like, you can use this area to enter the treating doctor’s name (and a case number, if you already have one).

 8. Submit the intraoral scans to ClearCorrect.
 Click “Add to Cart,” then “Submit Cart.”
 You’ll be asked to verify your username & password, then click OK.

 9. Submit your case on ClearComm.
 This is important—sending us scans through CEREC Connect is just one step in the process.
 You’ll also need to submit a new case through ClearComm.
-(Otherwise, we won’t have a prescription, a case type, photos, or a lab fee!)
+(Otherwise, we won’t have a prescription, photos, or a lab fee!)
 When you get to “Impressions or scans,” select “CEREC scan.”
 It’ll work best if you submit both the case and the scans on the same day.

 Note: We only require the upper and lower arch scans because the positional data from the occlusal scan is embedded in the upper and lower files themselves.
 We know that some scanners generate three files, but since all the pertinent positional data is included in just the two, we don't need the third.